Loose Body In Knee Joint – Causes & Treatment

 Some genetic conditions may also result in loose bodies and then Knock Knees.

 Some genetic conditions may also lead to loose bodies, such as Ehlers Danlos syndrome.
 These conditions may lead to heritable connective tissue disorders which cause joint hypermobility.
 Then Loose bodies contribute to the development of knock knees.

 How To Diagnose a Loose Body in Knee?

 To examine and diagnose the loose bodies, doctors may use the following approaches:

-The basic approach used to diagnose fragments in the knee fluid is the x-ray.
-In most cases, the pieces have a bone chip along with it or a massive lump of cartilage that X-ray can easily detect.
+The basic approach used to diagnose fragments in the knee fluid is the X-ray.
+In most cases, the pieces have a bone chip along with them or a massive lump of cartilage that an X-ray can easily detect.

 This technique is rarely used.
 The special thing about this is that it can provide complete details about the tiny fragments at the time of bone fracture.

 Sometimes you have broken fragments in your body that don’t produce any symptoms.
 The finding of loose pieces in joints is fundamentally based on X-ray findings.
 Hence, there is not one specified clinical diagnosis.
 These loose fragments in the knee joint were crucial for which arthroscopies became so popular.